 Less noticed, there was also an unprecedented hurricane season in the North Pacific in the late fall, stretching into January, when Tropical Storm Pali became the earliest new-year storm ever recorded.
 Add in a record heat wave in India, bush fires in Australia, and the coldest weather in decades in parts of China, and the disruption around the world in the past three months, when El Niño was at its most intense, has been immense.

 Some scientists are even attributing recent disease outbreaks, in part, to the current El Niño.
 But these claims look less justified.
 For instance, several new reports have linked El Niño to the growing outbreak of the mosquito-borne disease zika in South America.
-The suggestion is that it has created the high
+The suggestion is that it has created the high temperatures and standing water that mosquitoes flourish in.

 The current El Niño has been, by some measures, a record — bigger than 1982 or 1998.